kprosise/docs/source/reference-manual/linux/linux-lmp-fs.rst

 * ``/var/rootdirs/home/fio/``: Home directory.

-* ``/etc/os-release``: Brings valuable LmP information, including LmP Target, Tag, and LmP release.
+* ``/etc/os-release``: Provides LmP information, including Target, Tag, and release.
   It does not include information on Target containers.

 .. prompt::